Development and Alumni Affairs

 He graduated from UF in 1959 and served two years as a First Lieutenant in the U.S. Army.
 He then went on to work in his family's business, the Higdon Grocery Corporation, where he later became President.
 He then founded the Higdon Investment Company.
 Mr. Higdon has served on the Board of Directors for several organizations including the University of Florida Foundation and Quincy State Bank.

-Mr. Higdon has served a member of the Warrington College of Business Administration Advisory Board, and established the John B. Higdon Eminent Scholar Chair in Business Administration.
+Mr. Higdon has served a member of the Warrington College of Business Advisory Board, and established the John B. Higdon Eminent Scholar Chair in Business Administration.
 He has also served as a dedicated Gator Booster.

 Mac McGriff BSBA '69